 After doing a little research on public relations departments across the world of sport, we zeroed in on the Dallas Mavericks.
 The reason being: they seem to genuinely care about media needs.
 Plus, we are Shark Tank fans and of course, their owner is Mark Cuban 😄.
 Laura Sorto’s official title is Basketball Communications Apprentice.
 In other words, Laura is the seasonal public relations intern for the basketball operations communications department.

 What this means is that she’s at every shoot-around and practice to help with media availability.
-Also, I assist with game notes, updating stats before and after games, facilitating interviews, and working game nights.
-Cool right!
+Also, she assists with game notes, updating stats before and after games, facilitating interviews, and working game nights.
+Cool right?

 You went to the University of Texas.
 Can you tell us how your education helped in your path towards a career in sport public relations?

 Yes, so I actually graduated from two programs, one degree was a bachelor of science in advertising and my minor was in sports media and the second was a bachelors of science in kinesiology in physical culture in sports.

 I’d say it helped a lot, especially with introducing media relations in sports to me, but I’d say that my internship within the athletics communications department at Texas was actually what got I am now.